-- (a) For the RME or RCE relating to any given plant or aggregation of plant for which Operational Data must be transmitted to or from an AEMO co-ordinating centre: - (i) the total aggregate duration of Critical Outages in any rolling 12-month period; and - (ii) the duration of any individual Critical Outage, must not exceed the relevant limit indicated in Table 4.
+- (a) For the RME or RCE relating to any given plant or aggregation of plant for which Operational Data11 must be transmitted to or from an AEMO controlco-ordinating centre: - (i) the total aggregate duration of Critical Outages in any rolling 12-month period; and - (ii) the duration of any individual Critical Outage, must not exceed the relevant limit indicated in Table 4.

-- (b) For an Intervening Facility: - (i) the total aggregate duration of Critical Outages of an Intervening Facility over a rolling 12-month period; and - (ii) the duration of any individual Critical Outage, must not exceed the relevant limit indicated in Table 5.

-- (c) An Intervening Facility must have back-up power supplies sufficient to sustain operation for at least 10 hours following loss of external AC (alternating current) supply, unless AEMO approves a shorter period for a specified Non-NSP Intervening Facility. - (d) AEMO will actively monitor and report on the performance of Intervening Facilities against the Critical Outage limits. - (e) If, in any rolling 12-month period, the total aggregate duration of Critical Outages for a DCF exceeds a relevant limit indicated in Tables 4 and 5, the responsible DCP and the DCP for any relevant connecting DCF must jointly take reasonable corrective action to bring those times within the applicable limits. - (f) A DCP will not be taken to breach the Critical Outage limits to the extent that a Critical Outage is caused or prolonged by: - (i) Force Majeure; or - (ii) loss of external AC power supply to a network or equipment that lasts longer than the duration for which the DCP is required to ensure availability of back up power supplies under this Standard or an applicable performance standard, provided that the DCP must take any reasonable steps within its control to mitigate the ongoing impact of the Force Majeure or loss of supply on the extent and duration of the outage.
+- (b) For an Intervening Facility: - (i) the total aggregate duration of Critical Outages of an Intervening Facility over a rolling 12-month period; and - (ii) the duration of any individual Critical Outage, - must not exceed the relevant limit indicated in Table 5. - (c) An Intervening Facility must have back-up power supplies sufficient to sustain operation for at least 10 hours following loss of external AC (alternating current) supply, unless AEMO approves a shorter period for a specified Non-NSP Intervening Facility. - (d) AEMO will actively monitor and report on the performance of Intervening Facilities against the Critical Outage limits. - (e) If, in any rolling 12-month period, the total aggregate duration of Critical Outages for a DCF exceeds a relevant limit indicated in Tables 4 and 5, the responsible DCP and the DCP for any relevant connecting DCF must jointly take reasonable corrective action to bring those times within the applicable limits. - (f) A DCP will not be taken to breach the Critical Outage limits to the extent that a Critical Outage is caused or prolonged by:

-&lt;sup>11 Excluding High Resolution Data from PMUs or HSMs.
+11 Excluding High Resolution Data from PMUs or HSMs.